381 Thanks for Hunting for Sustainable Food Projects with Us!

 Foodstuffs: Which products are most popular?

-Against the backdrop of COVID-19 accelerating hunger in low and middle-income countries, crop performance and sustainability continue to lead the race for food security.
+Against the backdrop of COVID-19 accelerating hunger in low-income countries, crop performance continues to lead the race for food security.
 With many projects dedicated to cultured meat and fish, alternative proteins are the second most encountered foodstuffs, further confirming the focus on innovation.

 Challenges: Which issues do they address?

 Deforestation only represents a small portion of issues addressed.
-In line with the current climate emergency, reducing greenhouse gas emissions and sequestrating carbon was the number one priority for 18% of our nominees.
+In line with the climate emergency, reducing greenhouse gas emissions was the number one priority for 18% of our nominees.
 The use of clean electricity to kill weeds and foster healthy soils able to capture carbon caught our editors´ eyes.
 Food waste came in a close second.

 Food Planet Prize - Next steps